satvikndxd/skynet/README.md

 # Multimodal Live API - Web console - Customized Guide by Kno2gether

+## Now Updated to Work with Anthropic MCP Server

 ## 🎥 DeepDive Video

 Watch the DeepDive Session on Our YouTube Channel: